 Having gone through a 6-weeks abstinence from chocolate and witnessed how beautiful it is to live on the other side of addiction, I’ve also learned that the cravings come back very fast when I feel stressed and under pressure.

 Now there are many ways to reduce anxiety and stress, which we speak about in so many of our blogs.
 Here are 3 specific habits you can practice to ease your mind so cravings don’t flair up.

 Be proactive: It’s important to understand what triggers your cravings.
 If it’s your overbearing boss who just makes you want to run to the office kitchen to grab the last cup cake, maybe a good proactive approach is to calm your system down before you meet with your boss.

-Try a few relaxation techniques lik, deep breathing to signal your brain that you are safe, taking a short walk around the block (or the office floor) or listening to calming nature sounds on YouTube.
+Try a few relaxation techniques like deep breathing to signal your brain that you are safe, taking a short walk around the block (or the office floor) or listening to calming nature sounds on YouTube.
 These are effective strategies to calm down your system.

-Sleep: JOYVIAL health coach MJ shared that a number of her clients have seen their cravings subside when they finally got enough sleep at night.
+Sleep: JOYVIAL executive health coach MJ shared that a number of her clients have seen their cravings subside when they finally got enough sleep at night.
 Lack of sleep increases hunger hormones and leaves you jittery before the day even starts.
 Get solid rest.
 Your brain will thank you and craving will reduce.